St Helier Avenue

 I am inclined to think these changes are more to do with the dictat and 'political policy' of the aforementioned organisation/mayor rather than a locally inspired proposal generated by residents who have identified a local problem for which they would like a local solution.
 Why can't LBS manage its own roads instead of TFL?
 Ultimately if nobody from the locality is in favour of these changes why should they go ahead?

-GtrLon1 about 2 months ago
+GtrLon1 6 months ago

 Abysmal idea, will cause misery for all.
 Does not need a dedicated bus lane as hardly ever an issue with the flow of traffic.
 Will cause major problems at the roundabout at Rosehill which will probably impact the roundabout at Morden Park.